Big White Ski Resort: Deaths

 On January 6, 2008, Leigh Barnier, an Australian skier, was killed by an avalanche while skiing on an open, in-bounds run.
 Barnier was an employee at the time; however, he was not on shift.

 On March 6, 2010, a snowboarder from Vancouver, British Columbia, was killed after striking an obstacle near the Falcon Chair.
 A doctor, who was skiing close by, attended to the injured man almost immediately, but the man was already deceased.

 On March 13, 2011, an Ontario man was spotted upside-down in a tree well on one of the runs.
 The man was airlifted to Kelowna General Hospital where he was pronounced dead.

 On January 8, 2013, Nickolas Voyer-Taylor, a snowboarder from Winnipeg, Manitoba, died of hypothermia after being retrieved from a creek bed near Sapphire Glades at the Big White Resort.
 He was found seriously injured, partially submerged in water, and buried in snow.

 On December 20, 2017, a 60-year-old skier died after skiing over a 25–30 ft cliff that was in an out-of-bounds area and landing buried in the snow.
 Attempts were made by emergency personnel and the ski patrol to resuscitate the male skier but were unsuccessful.

 On January 2, 2021, an unfortunate accident led to the death of a 57-year-old nurse from Kelowna, Carrie Koski.
 The police were alerted by a 911 call at 4:17 pm that a woman had been found dead.
 She was found in a tree well by searchers and efforts were made to revive her.

 On December 26, 2021, a 42-year-old Kelowna man, Ryan Fletcher, died in the Gem Lake area.
 He was reported missing on December 26th after he did not return from his last run.
 He was found and recovered the following day in an area outside of the resort boundaries.

 On July 4, 2023, a teenager died following a mountain biking crash at the BC Cup that took place at Big White Ski Resort over the Canada Day long weekend.
-Despite wearing a helmet during the race, it’s believed the competitor crashed and hit their head.
+Despite wearing a helmet during the race, it's believed the competitor crashed and hit their head.
 They died at the scene.

+On February 25, 2026, a 71-year-old male died on the slopes.
+He was pronounced dead by a doctor after being transported to the ski patrol hut.